darylhjd/mangadesk/.github/ISSUE_TEMPLATE/bug-report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
-If in doubt, you may copy the log of the latest run (logs are stored in the `log` folder of the configuration folder.)
+If in doubt, you may copy the log of the latest run (logs are stored in the `log` folder in mngadesk's configuration folder).

 **To Reproduce**
 Steps to reproduce the behavior: